pantaluna/esp32-mjd-starter-kit/Projects/esp32_ds3231_clock_using_lib/components/mjd_ds3231/_doc/03 ChronoDot V2 circular RTC module/README.md

 - The countdown chain is reset whenever the seconds register is written.
 Write transfers occur on the acknowledge from the DS3231. \
     Once the countdown chain is reset, to avoid rollover issues ***the remaining time and date registers must be written within 1 second***.
 - Control Register (0Eh) Bit 7: Enable Oscillator (EOSC). \
-          When set to logic 0, the oscillator is started. \
+      ​    When set to logic 0, the oscillator is started. \
-          When set to logic 1, the oscillator is stopped when the DS3231 switches to VBAT. \
+      ​    When set to logic 1, the oscillator is stopped when the DS3231 switches to VBAT. \
-          This bit is clear (logic 0) when power is first applied. \
+      ​    @default This bit is clear (logic 0) when power is first applied. \

 ## Known ISSUES
 - The board does not fit on a small breadboard if you want to use the pin headers on both the left side (power + I2C pins) and the right side (32K pin).